8ta4/reddit/README.md

 > How does the tool find similar posts?

-It uses cosine similarity to compare the text of the positive examples with the text of the new posts.
+It uses cosine similarity to compare the text of the examples with the text of the new posts.

 ## Real-time Notifications

 > How will the tool notify me of similar posts?

 In the MVP, the tool won't send real-time notifications like email or in-app notifications.
-Instead, it'll add similar posts to a file.
-You can set up your own watch tools to keep an eye on this file and notify you when there are changes.
+Instead, it'll write similar posts to `stdout`.
+You can set up your own watch tools to keep an eye on the output and notify you when there are changes.
 That way, you can customize your notifications and still stay in the loop.

-> Hey, so where does the tool create that file with all the similar posts?

-It'll automatically generate the file at `~/.local/share/reddit/posts.txt`.

-> How can I set up a watch tool to keep an eye on the file?

-1. Pick a file watch tool that works for you, like [fswatch](https://emcrisostomo.github.io/fswatch/) for macOS or [inotify-tools](https://github.com/inotify-tools/inotify-tools/wiki) for Linux.
-2. Install your chosen file watch tool, following its documentation.
-3. Configure the tool to monitor the file where similar posts are added.
-4. Set up a notification method within the watch tool, like sending an email or showing a desktop notification when the file changes.